 Are Escorts Legal in Las Vegas?
 Yes, they can legally work in the city, but you must know that you’re breaking the law.
 The Las Vegas Municipal Code states that escorts are “hired companions.”
 Despite their name, they can’t engage in sexual activities with customers for money.
 They can be prosecuted for doing so.
 In addition, they can’t advertise their services.
-So you can easily hire Las Vegas Escorts by following their legal protocol.
+So you can easily hire las vegas escorts by following their legal protocol.

-Prostitution is illegal in Las Vegas
+Prostitution is illegal in Las Vegas.

 While prostitution is legal in some states, it is not allowed in Las Vegas.
 Nevada law defines prostitution as a misdemeanor punishable by up to six months in jail and a $1,000 fine.
 Further, soliciting underage individuals for prostitution is classified as a felony and carries a much harsher fine.
 Hotel and casino managers agree that it is not always easy to distinguish between consensual and business interactions, but they remain vigilant to protect their customers and employees from criminal activity.

 Legislators in Nevada are often caught between two worlds.
 Although prostitution is illegal in Clark County, three-quarters of the state’s population lives in that county.
 In fact, if prostitution is legal in other parts of Nevada, legislators from the southern counties will often fight against legalizing it in Las Vegas.
-As a result, Nevada’s lawmakers have failed to pass a state-wide ban on the practice.
+As a result, Nevada’s lawmakers have failed to pass a statewide ban on the practice.

 It is possible to hire an escort legally in Las Vegas.
 The Las Vegas Metropolitan Police Department says it is not ignoring the problem.
 It has even formed a Human Exploitation and Trafficking Team to combat the issue.
-Escorts are hired companions, and are not permitted to advertise sexual services or perform acts with customers for money.
+Escorts are hired companions and are not permitted to advertise sexual services or perform acts with customers for money.
 Moreover, anyone caught providing sexual services to customers will be prosecuted.

 Prostitution is illegal in Nevada unless it is performed in a licensed brothel.
 Prostitution involves engaging in sexual acts with another person for money or value, including touching intimate parts and sexual organs.
 Prostitution is also illegal if it involves the solicitation of a minor.
 In Nevada, soliciting a minor is a Class E felony and carries a maximum penalty of one to four years in prison and a fine of $5,000.

-The history of Las Vegas brothels stretches back to the early days of the state.
+The history of Las Vegas brothels stretches back to the state’s early days.
 The city’s brothel industry is one of the most prominent examples of Las Vegas’s booming nightlife.
 In the early 1970s, brothels were legal in Nevada.
 In 1913, the state legislature passed the Nevada Prostitution Law.
 It allowed brothels to exist in the city and was deemed a public nuisance only if a person was sexually assaulted or killed.
 In 1974, the Nevada Brothel Owners’ Association, led by Reno’s George Flint, attempted to get the state to legalize brothels.
 The Nevada Supreme Court disagreed, and the law was not overturned.

 While Nevada is home to Nevada’s largest number of brothels, it is not without its problems.
-State officials conduct background checks on brothels to ensure the safety of its patrons.
+State officials conduct background checks on brothels to ensure the safety of their patrons.
 The state also requires sex workers to undergo medical tests.
 Despite the sex industry’s negative reputation, Nevada has remained one of the few states in the United States where prostitution is legal.
 Licensed prostitutes, however, struggle to find employment, and some have chosen to provide sexual services illegally.

 Illegal sex industry

 A lawsuit against the illegal sex industry in Las Vegas is pending.
-While Nevada has a law against prostitution in cities and counties with a population over 700,000, it has allowed brothels to operate in certain areas.
+While Nevada has a law against prostitution in cities and counties with a population of over 700,000, it has allowed brothels to operate in certain areas.
 Nevada brothels have been open in a number of areas since 1971, but most closed down after failing to earn enough money to operate.
 Several detectives have children the same age as the trafficked juveniles, making it difficult to keep tabs on their clients.

-Prostitution is illegal in counties with a population under 700,000 people, but is allowed within the county lines of Clark and Washoe counties.
+Prostitution is illegal in counties with a population under 700,000 people but is allowed within the county lines of Clark and Washoe counties.
 In addition to these laws, all prostitution must be performed by condoms.
 Despite this, Nevada has 19 brothels operating in its cities.
 The state has enacted strict laws governing the business, and the brothels must adhere to standards of safety.
 Moreover, they are required to use condoms and regularly test their clients for sexually transmitted diseases (STDs).